Jaganathan-Saravanan/employee-management-system/README.md

-Full stack Employee Management System using ReactJS and SpringBoot.
+Full stack development Employee Management System using ReactJS and SpringBoot.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`